 Or if he does not want to be disturbed in the afternoon, then you can ensure that no one disturbs him during these hours.

-Granted that you have a difficult boss to deal with and no one is asking you to imitate your boss but it would not exactly be a bad thing.
+Granted that you have to dealing with a difficult boss and no one is asking you to imitate your boss but it would not exactly be a bad thing.

 Rather, than imitate another person’s mannerisms or even ape them by wearing the same outfit, you may want to study their work ethic and how they operate at the office.